BillTheBest/BigBoard/README.md

 What is BigBoard?
 -----------------

-- BigBoard is a dashboard, displaying constantly refreshing information.
+- BigBoard is a web dashboard.
-- intended to be run in **Google Chrome** or other WebKit based browsers.
+- Runs in **Google Chrome** or other WebKit based browsers.
-- It is written in html/css/js with a Java backend.
+- Written in html/css/js with a Java backend.
-- It either be run as an executable jar or installed in Apache Tomcat.
+- Run as an executable jar or war deployed to Apache Tomcat.
-- It can be customized by copying the demo files.

 - For customization instructions, please see CUSTOMIZATION.md
 - BigBoard is licensed under GPL 3.0, please see LICENSE.md